If you are interested in allowing cats or kittens to temporarily live in your home, sign up here.

 Barn cats are not suited for traditional indoor cat living arrangements, but they make fantastic mousers/working animals!
 They’re spayed/neutered, vaccinated, and healthy.

-They are adult cats who were trapped to be spayed/neutered but can’t be returned to their territory because it is too dangerous.
-They don’t have the right temperament to live in a regular home.
+Barn cats enter our care from a variety of situations.
+They may have been community cats who could not be returned to their outdoor territory, or cats we receive from partner shelters who have unknown histories.
+What they do all have in common, is that they are not suited for traditional indoor cat living arrangements, and are able to thrive in outdoor homes.
 In the past, these cats were likely to have been euthanized at shelters.
 Giving them a new life as a barn cat allows them to live in harmony with people and their environment.

 A representative from OAR will bring two (or more) cats to your property.
 You will confine them to an escape-proof room or enclosure (ranging in size from a garage to a large dog crate) for 2-4 weeks.
 You’ll give them food and water and clean out their litter box daily during this acclimation time.